 What I’m going to suggest is that – assuming the publicity doesn’t violate the “Congruency Rule”, more on which later – then no, it doesn’t really matter at all.

 To illustrate this point, let’s look at the evidence – of which these days we happily have no shortage.
 Have big sinners actually seen their results take a hit following their missteps?

 In some cases the companies in question have had difficult times, such as Starbucks following their numerous tax scandals, but have attributed their difficulties to other factors.
-This is plausible, since in the same period that Starbucks recorded a 3.4% drop in sales in the UK, Amazon, equally reviled for their tax trickery, enjoyed at 12% rise.
-Given that Starbucks are clearly at the plateauing stage of the product lifecycle, it doesn’t seem reasonable to blame their decline on tax practises employed by many other businesses – and it probably won’t be reasonable to blame the inevitable upcoming poor performance on their more recent service-related troubles.
+This is plausible since in the same period that Starbucks recorded a 3.4% drop in sales in the UK, Amazon, equally reviled for their tax trickery, enjoyed a 12% rise.
+Given that Starbucks is clearly at the plateauing stage of the product lifecycle, it doesn’t seem reasonable to blame their decline on tax practices employed by many other businesses – and it probably won’t be reasonable to blame the inevitable upcoming poor performance on their more recent service-related troubles.

 More commonly, however, reviled businesses actually see positive performance in the wake of the scandal.
 Pepsi happily reported an uptick in revenue and profit following their Kendall Jenner embarrassment, and Uber enjoyed an acceleration in growth during a string of accusations that even included a boycott campaign.
 As for United Airlines, explored in detail before, the quarter after dragging David Dao off their plane saw them record their best sales ever.
 No matter how you cut it, the damage accrued by these companies seemed to range from negligible to arguably beneficial.